sriramab/gamamanual/GoldMinerModel_step1.md

 	int golds;
 	aspect default
 	{
-	  draw square(100) color: #blue ;
+	  draw square(1000) color: #black ;
 	}
 }

 ```
 ### global variables
-We define three global variables for the model: one called **nb_mines** that will be used to define the number of mines and that will set to 10.
+We define two global variables for the model: one called **nb_mines** that will be used to define the number of mines and that will set to 10.
 One call **the_market** that will represent the market agent (that will ne unique).

-At last, we define the shape of the environnement by a square with a side size of 2000 meters.
+In addition, we define the duration of a simulation step to 10 minutes, and we define the shape of the environnement by a square with a side size of 20 kilometers.

 ```
 global {
 	int nb_mines <- 10;
 	market the_market;
+	float step <- 10#mn;
-   geometry shape <- square(2000);
+	geometry shape <- square(20 #km);
 }

 ```